scottlandon8/scott-portfolio/homework3and4.md

 - Needs a title
 - No real story being told.
 Doesn't highlight anything.
 - Teams are far away from numbers.

+#### Group Feedback from Class
+They looked at a draft I had been working on in Tableau

+- What worked: Intuitive and Simple.
+Easy to understand compared to original.
+- What didn't work: Colors, change colors, make title black, highlight top 2 or 3 and bottom 2 or three teams.
+Add a subtitle.
+Explanation of efficiency would help.
+- What questions came up: What is negative efficiency..?
+- What new inspirations arose: I thought the color was pretty good but it seemed that it could be improved upon because it did not give any real meaning.